 Exercise #1: Stiff-Legged Deadlifts

 This exercise is a staple compound lift for the hamstrings and a great overall mass builder that should be used religiously.
-Keeping the legs slightly bent is critical on this movement to ensure that the hamstrings are doing the work and the stress and load is not placed upon locked knees.
+Keeping the legs slightly bent is critical on this movement to ensure that the hamstrings are doing the work and the stress and load are not placed on locked knees.

 - Load the bar with around 35%-40% of your normal deadlift weight to perform this exercise

-- When weight is almost at the ground, use the hamstrings to pull yourself back up to starting position and squeeze hamstrings and buttocks at the top
+- When weight is almost on the ground, use the hamstrings to pull yourself back up to starting position and squeeze hamstrings and buttocks at the top

 Sets and Reps: 4 x 10-12